federicomariamassari/udacity-rsend/projects/p5/p5-home-service-robot.md

 ## Packages Used

 Below is a list of the packages used for this project.

-Some were fully installed, like `xterm` and ROS Noetic versions of `teleop_twist_keyboard` and `slam_gmapping`, while others were locally cloned and
+Some of them were fully installed, while others had content extracted and adapted to the project.

 <table width="100%">
     <thead>